moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 This is also a lie.
 It clearly would overlap with the existing Intercampus Shuttle.

+2. Fleet

-   *Outline proposed area of investment by Electrify America Green Cities*
+   *a.
+Outline proposed area of investment by Electrify America Green Cities*

    ZEV buses and related infrastructure to operate two express bus service routes serving 1) UC Davis and Sacramento and 2) Sacramento International